 - Sugar-free Jell-O

-- The first three days, drink the clear fluids listed above throughout the day to get the minimum of 48 ounces of fluid daily to prevent dehydration.
+- For the first three days, drink the clear fluids listed above throughout the day to get the minimum of 48 ounces of fluid daily to prevent dehydration.

 - The first three days is the JUICE PARTY.
-To prevent low blood sugar and nausea, make sure you drink diluted 100% juices with water throughout the day.
+To prevent low blood sugar and nausea, make sure you drink diluted 100-percent juices throughout the day.

-- Once the first three days are over, discontinue all juices.
+- After the first three days, discontinue all juices.
 They are just unnecessary calories.

 - Drink small sips of fluids continuously throughout the day.
-You must drink 6 ounces an hour.
+You must drink six ounces an hour.
 In eight hours you will have achieved the goal of 48 ounces of fluids needed.